sony/nnabla-examples/graph-neural-networks/GCN/README.md

 ## Notes

-- This implementaion not use public split but random split.
+- This implementaion does not use public split but random split.
 - Currently, sparse matrix operations are not supported.
+If nnabla supports sparse matrix computations in the future, it might be better to use them in GCN layers for more efficient calculation.
 - In the paper, weight decay is only applied to the first layer, but in this implementation, it is applied to all layers.